 And despite limited budgets – they still find lots of ways to have fun.

 10.Milk tin roller races

 Diana Chiu, Director of Development, Asia said:

-OneSky’s Village Model also includes community engagement and parenting skills training.
-You can read more about it here.
+OneSky’s work in rural China also includes community engagement and parenting skills training.